SwiftcordApp/Swiftcord/README.md

 > A completely native Discord client for macOS built 100% in
 > Swift and SwiftUI

+## Connection bug: Connection getting stuck at "Loading Channels"?
+Look at this [issue](https://github.com/cryptoAlgorithm/Swiftcord/issues/13) for a temporary fix!

 This project aims to create a fully functional native Discord client in Swift for macOS from scratch.
 Look [below](#screenshots) for a bunch of screenshots!